craigfrancis/framework/framework/0.1/doc/helpers/record.md

 			KEY item_id (item_id,item_type,field)
 		) ;

-Both approaches will insert a record for every field that is changed.
+A record will be added to this table every time a field is changed.

 ---